The season four finale is a Dream Sequence in which Booth and Bones are married and running a bar, with most of the cast working for them.

 "The Body" was probably the best example.
 It begins immediately where the last episode ended, with Buffy finding her mother's pale, lifeless body on the couch, and except for the last five minutes features nothing supernatural, just the poignant shock of an entirely normal, unexpected death.
 The effect is heightened by the complete lack of background music, close-ups of seemingly random details, etc.

-And don't forget "Smile Time", wherein the basic formula is the same, except the main antagonists are puppets, and Angel himself becomes a puppet for the duration of the episode.
+"Smile Time", wherein the basic formula is the same, except the main antagonists are puppets, and Angel himself becomes a puppet for the duration of the episode.

 In the original series, "Mission to the Unknown" did not feature any of the cast, who did not get a mention.
 The episode concerned some humans' doomed struggle against Daleks on an alien planet and acted as an episode-long prologue to "The Daleks' Master Plan", which aired a few weeks later.